 Start the engine and let it idle for a few minutes to heat up the oil.
 This is helpful because it will allow the oil to flow more freely so you can accomplish a more “complete” oil change.
 Locate the oil drain plug on the bottom of the crankcase.
 The socket size you’ll need is 22mm, although a 7/8″ socket will work just fine.
 Line up your oil catch pan and remove the plug.
 Be careful of hot oil and do your best to catch the nut and washer (you might actually have a rubber gasket instead of a washer) before the oil starts pouring out.
 If you miss it, don’t worry — it happens to the best of us!
 Just be careful when retrieving the nut and washer from the pan of hot oil.

-Make sure you don’t lose the crush washer.
-You can get away with reusing the crush washer a few times to no ill-effects, but eventually you should replace it.
-You can get a new one at ZCarSource here.
+Depending on how well your 240Z has been maintained, you may be missing the copper crush washer which came standard.
+If you do have a crush washer, you can get away with reusing the crush washer a few times to no ill-effects, but eventually you should replace it.
+You can get a new crush washer at ZCarSource here.

 With the filter removed, simply wait a few minutes for the oil to drain fully.